-In Dutch language, there are many loanwords that originally come from other languages: French, Hebrew, English.
-But the Dutch has also ‘lent’ words to other languages.
+In the Dutch language, there are many words that were ‘borrowed’: originally they came from other languages: French, Hebrew and English.
+But the Dutch also influenced other languages by ‘lending’ words.
 Here’s a list:

 The Amsterdam stockmarket was founded in 1606, when the Dutch VOC sold stocks of the company.
 It was one of the first stockmarkets in the world.
 As a result, the Dutch word for stock markets, ‘beurs’, was used in many different languages: bolsa in Spanish, Bourse in French and Boerse in German.